 Finding Time For Your Spouse in Everyday Chores

 It’s an easy 1, 2, 3 step system to be used anytime, anywhere.
 They are wipes that are pre-moistened and treated so you literally need nothing else to clean the exterior of your car, goodbye bucket, hose, and buffing!
 And we’re talking a complete clean too, there’s the Ultra Shine Wash, the Ultra Shine Wax Wipes, and Ultra Shine Tire Sponges.
-They are new Armor All products – all three available in the automotive section at Walmart.
-So we’re now changing out this job as a solo job to a tandem easy one.
+They are new Armor All products – all three are available in the automotive section at Walmart.
+So we’re now changing out this job from a solo job to a tandem easy one.
 It went from a separate chore to one we can do together just as easily as we pick up the toy room.
 Hello, more quality time and more quality conversion we can fit in during nap time!
 And I’m a firm believer that you can never go wrong with a clean car.